593413198/fuckc/README.md

 # fuckc
-!!! info ""
-    :smile: This is a simple c-compiler
+- :smile: This is a simple c-compiler

 ## Author
 - luhao